BirthdayResearch/jellyfishsdk/website/docs/jellyfish/overview.md

 - **jellyfish** is the entrypoint for most dApps developer as it bundles and create 4 types of JavaScript modules: cjs, esm, umd and d.ts.
-- **jellyfish-core** represents a protocol agnostic interface of DeFiChain client with APIs separated into their category.
+- **api-core** represents a protocol agnostic interface of DeFiChain client with APIs separated into their category.
-- **jellyfish-jsonrpc** implements the jellyfish-core with the JSON-RPC 1.0 specification.
+- **api-jsonrpc** implements the api-core with the JSON-RPC 1.0 specification.

 Written in TypeScript, jellyfish provides first-class citizen support for TypeScript with strongly typed interfaces of DeFiChain rpc exchanges.
 Built using modern JavaScript approaches, it emphasises a **future-first developer experience**